 - Compounding frequency

 This is the regularity with which the lender applies the annual rate of interest to the principal's balance.
 The expression of compounding interest, however, is slightly misleading in this context.
 While savings accounts calculate compounding on both the interest earned and the principal, with amortization mortgages, the compounding effect is calculated solely on the current principal amount at the time of the calculation, and the entire interest is paid off with each payment.

 We designed this tool in a super simple way: follow the three steps below, and you will get your results immediately:

-- After specifying the above, you can set the main specifications: the mortgage balance (which in case of an existing loan is the remaining balance, or in the case of a new loan, is the original loan value), mortgage term, interest rate, and compounding frequency.
+- Set the variables in the section of the current mortgage specification: the mortgage balance (which in the case of an existing loan is the remaining balance, or in the case of a new loan, is the original loan value), mortgage term, interest rate, and compounding frequency.

-- (Optionally) Set an accelerated payoff options.
+- (Optionally) Set the parameters in the section of the extra payment specification.
 Here you can specify two kinds of additional payments and the date they will be paid:

-- extra monthly payment, which is the amount of money you add to the original monthly payment.
+- extra monthly payment, the amount of money you add to the original monthly payment.

-- lump-sum prepayment, which is a single repayment on a given day.
+- one-time or lump-sum prepayment, a single repayment on a given day.